NOVEMBER 1 + 2, 2025

 By the spring of 2025, all the dreaming was channeled into a script that featured as many characters they could squeeze into an hour-long performance.
 Curious about the characters?
 Want to read some selections of the play?
 Head here.

 Rather than limit the number of actors, the team decided to open the doors as wide as possible.
-In order to tell the story of the Newporters buried in the Common Burying Ground and God’s Little Acre, all kinds of people are playing many roles.
-People of all ages, backgrounds, and experience levels are coming together as performers in the show, singers in the choir, and behind-the-scenes helpers.
+In order to tell the story of the Newporters buried in the Common Burying Ground and God’s Little Acre, all kinds of people played many roles.
+People of all ages, backgrounds, and experience levels came together as performers in the show, singers in the choir, and behind-the-scenes helpers.
+See portraits of the actors with the graves of the people they portrayed.